NCAR/DART/models/wrf/tutorial/README.rst

 Finally, if you are not running on the NSF NCAR Derecho (PBS) supercomputing system, you will need to customize the assimilation scripts to match the details of your particular system.
-Specifically, you will need to edit the WRF csh scripting to match your system settings whether that be, for example, a PBS, SLURM or LSF HPC system.
+Specifically, you will need to edit the DART csh scripting to match your system settings whether that be, for example, a PBS, SLURM or LSF HPC system.
 Although the DART team can offer advice on how to customize the scripting to accomodate your HPC system, your HPC system administrator is likely the best resource to resolve these issues.